 Create content that can be accessed and used by anyone on any device

 IRT strives to create content that is both aesthetically pleasing and accessible.
 For example, through the use of responsive web design, IRT ensures that all new websites are properly displayed whether you are using a PC, tablet or mobile phone.
 IRT supports faculty and staff in making instructional materials accessible to students with disabilities.
-If you are creating instructional materials such as videos, websites or documents and would like assistance, please contact an Instructional Design Specialist at your campus.
+If you are creating instructional materials such as videos, websites or documents and would like assistance, please contact an Instructional Designer at your campus.

 United States Laws: American with Disabilities Act (ADA)